plurmiscuous/bits/README.md

 ## About

-Bits is a permutation/manipulation library providing a myriad of operations for a range of word sizes.
+Bits is a bit permutation/manipulation library.

 ## Usage